iterative/dvc.org/static/docs/commands-reference/import.md

 To actually [track the data](https://dvc.org/doc/get-started/add-files), `git add` (and `git commit`) the import stage (DVC-file).

-Note that import stages are considered always locked.
-(See `dvc lock`.)
-They can not be unlocked.
+Note that import stages are considered always "locked" - meaning that if you run `dvc repro`, they won't be updated.
 Use `dvc update` on them to update the downloaded data artifact from the external DVC repo.

 ## Options